 Anyone can get to see it, and for a modest fee, obtain a copy.
 If you are far away, a local lawyer or legal service bureau often can arrange to do a search and get a copy for you, at a relatively modest fee.

-The fact that a person died — even if he or she “owned” substantial assets — does not mean that he or she actually had a Will, or that the Will was duly filed with the Court.
-In fact, if the deceased held property exclusively through a Living Trust or a joint ownership arrangement, there may not have been a need to file a Will, because the Trust did not “die” with the individual.
+The fact that a person died — even if he or she “owned” substantial assets — does not mean that he or she had a will, or that the will was duly filed with the Court.
+In fact, if the deceased held property exclusively through a Living Trust or a joint ownership arrangement, there may not have been a need to file a will, because the Trust did not “die” with the individual.
 Also, with certain forms of joint ownership, the property usually passes to the other joint owners automatically.

 If the estate does not have sufficient funds to pay the lawful debts to the creditors, the determination of who receives payment and in what order is usually a matter of law.
 Also, the personal representative may be required to sell some or all of the decedent’s property to satisfy the claims of the creditors.